Beat the Peak Program

 Here’s how it works:

 When Farmers’ Electric is approaching a period when energy use is expected to be very high, we’ll issue what is called a “Beat the Peak” alert.
-You may see or hear the announcements on social media, on our website, or via texts from the textcaster system.
+You may see or hear the announcements on social media, on our website, or via texts and calls from the *CodeRED system.
 The Beat the Peak program aims to reduce electricity use during the time of day when power use peaks, such as winter mornings when temperatures are often at their lowest or late summer afternoons when temperatures are highest.

 How does this help Members?